OpenID for European Digital Identity: An architectural analysis of user-centric identity management: OpenID's architecture for EUDI

 \section{OpenID's architecture for EUDI}

-Now, why is all of the above more than nitpicky semantic filibustering?
-What is the impact of this realization that identity and credentials can be \emph{any data}?
-How does it affect IAM approaches in Data Spaces, and in particular the EUDI framework and its OpenID architecture?
+We now consider how this more elaborate understanding of the involved concepts -- in particular the realization that identity and credentials can be \emph{any (certified) data} -- impacts the EUDI framework and its OpenID architecture.
 We start with a brief technical refresher.

-The basis of the entire OpenID ecosystem is the OAuth 2.0 Authorization Framework {[}\citeproc{ref-ietf:rfc6749}{51}{]}, which moves the responsibility for access control from the \emph{resource server} (RS) to a separate \emph{authorization server} (AS).
-The latter provides \emph{clients} (applications) of the former with uniform \textbf{access tokens} that enable access to protected resources, in exchange for a variety of \textbf{grants}: credentials representing the resource owner's approval of the requested access (e.g., client-specific credentials, interactively obtained codes).
-This exchange happens at the (singular) \textbf{token endpoint}, where the client \emph{authenticates} itself, presents its grant, and requests a certain resource scope {[}\citeproc{ref-ietf:rfc6749}{51}{]}.
+The basis of the entire OpenID ecosystem is the OAuth 2.0 Authorization Framework {[}\citeproc{ref-ietf:rfc6749}{50}{]}, which moves the responsibility for access control from the \emph{resource server} (RS) to a separate \emph{authorization server} (AS).
+The latter provides \emph{clients} (applications) of the former with \textbf{access tokens}, which enable access to protected resources, in exchange for a variety of \textbf{grants}: credentials that represent the resource owner's approval of the requested access (e.g., client-specific credentials, interactively obtained codes).
+This exchange happens at the (singular) \textbf{token endpoint}, where the client \emph{authenticates} itself, presents its grant, and requests a certain resource scope {[}\citeproc{ref-ietf:rfc6749}{50}{]}.
 The OAuth 2.0 authorization server is therefore both an \emph{authority} and a \emph{relying party}: it issues tokens, but verifies grants.
-In terms of identity, it exchanges a client's \emph{proper} identity (linked to the grant), for a \emph{partial} identity: the token, asserting that the client has a certain authorization.
-Note that the input (grants) can thus be a lot more complex than the output (tokens), which also becomes apparant in the variety of grant extensions to the protocol.\footnote{While the extensions related to tokens are at least as numerous, they mostly concern security enhancements, or additional JSON Web Token claims.}
+In terms of identity, it exchanges a client's \emph{proper} identity -- linked to the grant -- for a \emph{partial} one: the token, which merely asserts that the client has a certain authorization.
+Note that the input (grants) can thus be a lot more complex than the output (tokens).
+This is also apparant in the variety of grant-related extensions to the protocol.\footnote{While the extensions related to tokens are at least as numerous, they mostly concern security enhancements, or additional JSON Web Token claims.}